roman-milk/roman-milk.github.io/lonely-womans-fantasy.md

+===

- ****** Lonely Womans Fantasy Ch.
-02 ****** byStoryTeller07© Janet had told the two young men they could only stay a little while as her master would be home soon.
+Janet had told the two young men they could only stay a little while as her master would be home soon.
 If he caught them here she would be punished, perhaps spanked.

  The outraged looks on their faces were amusing.
 How improbable a story from the novel seemed, yet they accepted it.
 After a little more teasing she would have an excuse to shoo them out if they became a bother.